I have more than eight years of hands-on experience in the horticultural maintenance industry and shares many tricks of the trade.

-Natal Mahogany can be frequently mistaken for a member of the Ficus family, Schefflera Amate, or the very similar looking Coffee Arabica plant.
-This typical misidentifying can spell death for the fragile Mahogany plant that requires a constant, consistent supply of water.
+Natal Mahogany can be frequently mistaken for a member of the Ficus family, Schefflera Amate, or the very similar-looking Coffee Arabica plant.
+This typical misidentification can spell death for the fragile Mahogany plant that requires a constant and consistent supply of water.

 - Not a Ficus Tree

 - Not able to withstand any drought-like circumstance

 A Mahogany plant is one that requires frequent water checks, and it's a plant that will not recover from a skipped watering that leads to over-drying.
 Many a Mahogany have met their swift end in a locked home or office after their watering cycle was skipped only once.
 Most interior plants can easily tolerate two or even three weeks between waterings, but not the Mahogany.
 When over-dried, the plant quickly and completely defoliates to the point of no return.

 As it is most commonly a floor plant, Mahogany can easily stand alone as a centerpiece, enhance an area as an accent, or become part of a plant grouping.

 Best for the plant's overall health will be placing a Mahogany in a space where light is able to reach all areas of the plant's foliage.

 The Mahogany can also be placed near a wall or corner, as long as the plant is regularly rotated to avoid defoliation to the side away from the light.

 The Mahogany has many options for placement, especially in moderate lower light conditions and conditions that have only artificial lighting available.
 Their dark green leaf pigments make them hardy, which translates well indoors.
 Even in odd, dark spaces, the Mahogany can do very well if provided with a central grow light or some sort of artificial light.